pyNFFT/pyNFFT/doc/tutorial.rst

 	>>> ret = this_nfft.adjoint()

-It is possible to replace the internal data arrays used by the NFFT class using the optional `f` and `f_hat` arguments.
+It is possible to replace the internal data arrays used by the NFFT class using the optional `f` and `f_hat` arguments:

+    >>> ret = this_nfft.forward(f_hat=some_f_hat)
+    >>> ret = this_nfft.adjoint(f=some_f)

 These new arrays must be compatible with the geometry provided at construct time, otherwise an exception will be raised.
 If these arrays do not satisfy the complex dtype and C-contiguousness requirements, a copy is made.

-    >>> ret = this_nfft.forward(f_hat=some_f_hat)
-	>>> ret = this_nfft.adjoint(f=some_f)

-.. _using_solver
+.. _using_solver:

 Using the iterative solver
 --------------------------